TECHNICAL LED TERMS & INFORMATION

-A display where the pixels are comprised of red, green and blue LEDs.
+In LED terms, this is an LED sign display where the pixels are comprised of red, green, and blue LEDs.
 The intensity of the LEDs can be controlled allowing the pixel to produce the full spectrum of colors.
 The number of colors varies with manufacturer, but ranges from 16.7 million to over 4 Quadrillion.
-Full Color displays are used to show text, images and videos and as prices have become more affordable, they have become the standard choice for many users.
+Full Color displays are used to show text, images, and videos and as prices have become more affordable, they have become the standard choice for many users.
 LED offers a full line of Full Color Displays capable of producing 281 Trillion Colors.

 A grayscale display only shows shades of a certain color, usually red.
 Our grayscale displays show 4,096 shades, far exceeding the industry average.

-A display where the pixels are comprised of single color LEDs, typically red or amber where the brightness of the individual pixels is controlled to create shading.
+In LED sign terminology, a grayscale display is one where the pixels are comprised of single-color LEDs, typically red or amber, where the brightness of the individual pixels is controlled to create shading.
 Grayscale displays are used mainly for text applications, but offer smoother image quality due to the shading of the characters.
 Photo-realistic images and graphics can be displayed.
 The number of shades varies with manufacturer with offerings of 8, 16, 32, 64, 256, and 4,096 being typical specifications in the marketplace.

 Ingress Protection (IP) Ratings

 A specification of the environmental protection of electric enclosures and electrical equipment.
-The rating is comprised of two or three numbers.
+LED sign terminology defines this rating using two or three numbers.